JvanKatwijk/dab-server/README.md

 is waiting for someone to call.

-Since most of the channels do not carry DAB data, the server will "remember" in which channels it found an emsemble.
+Since most of the channels do not carry DAB data, the server will "remember" in which channels it found an ensemble.
 We use bluetooth as communication medium between client and server, the server announces its service with a fancy UUID.